Updated on: 11/14/2019

 Experts say that parents should not be in a rush to graduate a child from a booster seat or child seat too soon, as there are certain instances where a child may not be physically ready to be moved into the front seat.

 When a child is hurt in an auto accident, the resulting case can be particularly sensitive.
 The impact of a severe injury on a young person’s life can be devastating — and pursuing compensation for the damage requires a great deal of care.

-At Davis Law Group, our Seattle child injury lawyers have the necessary experience, knowledge and resources to handle these tough cases.
+At Davis Law Group, our legal team has the necessary experience, knowledge and resources to handle complex child injury cases.
 We will identify the at fault parties, sort out the available insurance issues, negotiate with the insurance companies, and reach a successful settlement or jury verdict for your family.

 To schedule a free and detailed consultation with one of our Seattle personal injury lawyers about your child’s injury claim, contact our office today.
 Let us put our team of trusted legal professionals, independent investigators, and medical experts to work on your child’s case immediately.

 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started.